 - Some large-scale prototypes and pilot models

 6. What’s the next step to apply for the R&D credit?

 Each company’s goals, values, and resources are unique, which makes it important to develop a customized project plan to identify, calculate, and support your company’s R&D credits and activities.

-If you think your company may qualify for the R&D credit, the first step is to collect preliminary information about your company’s potential qualified activities.
+If you think your company may qualify for the R&D credit, the first step is to collect preliminary information about your company’s potential qualified activities and expenses.
 That information is used to develop an estimate of the credit benefit your company could receive as well as identify other R&D-related tax planning opportunities so you can make an informed decision about whether an R&D credit analysis is worthwhile for your company.